kellyyfoo/was-appmod/docs/devops-labs/pipelines/README.md

 # 1.5 Conclusion

-### Congratulations\!
+**Congratulations!**

 You have completed the lab and are on your way to developing robust pipelines for CI/CD of your application deployments using containers and RedHat OpenShift Container Platform.

 In this lab, you learned how to create the Tekton resources to automate CI/CD for microservices deployed to OpenShift.